 WHAT IS LASIK?

-At The Eye Center of Central PA, our mission is to help each of our patients attain their best, clearest vision.
-We understand that good eyesight can have a significant impact on a person's quality of life and that achieving your sharpest sight possible can help with everything.
-Schedule a visit to our Central PA office at your earliest convenience to get an assessment from a highly trained ophthalmologist and learn if LASIK could be the ideal solution for you.
-With LASIK eye surgery, you could be one step closer to reducing or even eliminating your dependency on glasses and contact lenses.
+At The Eye Center of Central PA, our goal is to help each of our patients attain their best vision.
+We understand that good eyesight can have a significant impact on a person's quality of life.
+Schedule a free consultation with one of our board certified surgeons to find out if LASIK could be the ideal solution for you.
+With LASIK vision correction, you could be one step closer to reducing or even eliminating your dependency on glasses and contact lenses.

 WHO CAN GET LASIK EYE SURGERY?